newelski/newelski/README.md

 # Hey there, I'm Matt! 👋

-## Front-End Developer passionate about accessible User Experiences, scalable User Interfaces, and Creative Solutions to Complex Problems.
+## Front-End Developer passionate about accessible User Experiences, scalable User Interfaces, and creative solutions to complex problems.

 I bring digital experiences from thought to production while empowering those around me.
 The core values in everything I do are **curiosity**, **bravery**, and **kindness**.